Ask Pauline a Question

 Credit scores can be confusing.
 It’s hard to know what banks will think of your score and whether they’ll approve you for a credit card or home loan.
 But, you can check your score for free, and build it up quickly to boost your chances of success.

 Credit scores are a big topic, and I’ll try to cover all bases without getting bogged down in the details.
-Let’s start with what lenders are looking for in your credit score, then tips for increasing your score.
+Let’s start with what lenders are looking for in your credit history, then tips for increasing your core.

 Most banks require a score of 622+.

 Credit scores are a quick way for lenders to see whether you’re a safe or risky financial candidate.
-Your score is checked for a credit card, home loan, car loan, personal loan, a phone contract, applying for a rental property or arranging a hire purchase agreement.
-So, yep, that number is very, very important.
+Your score is checked for a credit card, car loan, personal loan, a phone contract, applying for a rental property or arranging a hire purchase agreement.
+One of the largest and most important loans you’ll be assessed for is a home loan, and your score affects more than just borrowing power.

 If your score is too low, you’ll be knocked back for whatever you’re applying for.
 Why would your score be low?
 Low scores happen because you’re brand new to credit or you’ve been late on payments, defaulted on a loan or been declined credit in the past.